chant082/CPBS2270/README.md

 (Note: Some details have been omitted for simplicity.
 The brackets [ ] indicate the index range of the matches.
 The team name (e.g., Team Beta) represents the team with the most wins in that range, and the number in parentheses ( ) shows how many wins that team has within the range.)

-# Find Maximum Value of All Matches of Current Tree
+# Find Maximum Value of the Tree
 To find the root node of the Segment Tree (the team with the highest number of wins across all matches), we will use the leader() function.
 Place the following code in your main.cpp below your other code that you have added:

     cout << "Best team overall: " << la_teams.leader() << endl;